devsetgo/devsetgo_lib/docs/index.md

 A set of common functions wrapped into a package, so I don't have to write the same code over and over.
 Oh and it makes the code more reusable.... or something like that.

 ### Testing
-Test on Windows, Linux, and MacOS.
-Since I work in Windows and Linux and don't use MacOS, it is only tested via Github Actions for MacOS.
-Let me know if there is any issue.
+Test on Windows and Linux.
+Since I work in Windows and Linux I test for issues there.
+Should work on MacOS, but let me know if there is an issue.

 ### Library Functions